268.135 SHARED WORK PLAN.

 (1) "Affected employee" means an employee who was continuously employed as a member

-of the affected group, for at least six months, on a full-time basis, before submission of the
+of the affected group, for at least six months, on a full-time basis, prior to submission of the

 shared work plan.